 Is it weird that I am the food blogger of the family but I joke that when the time comes for me take over hosting Thanksgiving dinner we are all going out to eat?
 I think it’s just the pressure of preparing the different dishes to be ready all at the same time that intimidates me.
 Some days I can’t even boil noodles and cook sauce concurrently.

 I know this cornbread dressing will be a hit at your Thanksgiving feast!
-It’s also delicious reheated the next day.
-I love to make leftover turkey sandwiches on rolls with this dressing.
+It’s also delicious reheated the next day- either in individual servings in the microwave or the entire dish in the oven for about 30 minutes until warmed through.
+I love to make leftover turkey sandwiches on homemade rolls with this dressing.

 Serve this cornbread stuffing along side your turkey or chicken.